gutenbergtools/gutenbergsite/site/ebooks/feeds.md

 ### Social media

-*Twitter:* Follow [@gutenberg_new](https://twitter.com/gutenberg_new). *Freshness:* within an hour after a new eBook is posted, or whenever an eBook is updated.
+Feeds of new eBooks are updated within an hour or so after publication or update.

-*Facebook:* "Like" [gutenberg.new](https://www.facebook.com/gutenberg.new) to have us post new books to your Facebook feed. *Freshness:* within an hour after a new eBook is posted, or whenever an eBook is updated.
+*Facebook:* "Like" [gutenberg.new](https://www.facebook.com/gutenberg.new) to have us post new books to your Facebook feed.

+*Mastodon:* "Follow" [gutenberg_new](https://mastodon.social/@gutenberg_new") to see postings of new eBooks.

 ## RSS